kubernetes/enhancements/keps/sig-storage/20181111-extend-datasource-field.md

 For the purpose of this KEP, a Clone is defined as a duplicate of an existing Kubernetes Volume that can be consumed as any standard Volume would be.
 The only difference is that upon provisioning, rather than creating a "new" empty Volume, the back end device creates an exact duplicate of the specified Volume.

-Clones are different than Snapshots, a Clone is "another Volume", it counts against user volume quota, it follows the same create flow and validation checks as any other PVC request, it has the same life-cycle and work flow.
-While Snapshots are unique objects with their own API, they're commonly used for backups.
+Clones are different than Snapshots.
+A Clone results in a new, duplicate volume being provisioned from an existing volume -- it counts against the users volume quota, it follows the same create flow and validation checks as any other volume provisioning request, it has the same life cycle and work flow.
+Snapshots, on the other hand, results in a point-in-time copy of a volume that is not, itself, a usable volume -- it can be used to either to provision a new volume (pre-populated with the snapshot data) or to restore the existing volume to a previous state (represented by the snapshot).
-(See alternatives section for info regarding Snapshot implemented Clones).

 ## Motivation